AbdurRKhalid/Design-Patterns/Behavioral/Iterator/Readme.md

 When Iterator Design Pattern When:
 1. Access an Aggregate Object's elements without exploring internal representation.
 2. To Support multilevel traversals of aggregated objects.

+## Consequences
+* Support in variations of traversal.
+* More than one traversals can be aggregated.